danielhmeir/oneness/paths.md

 Go out into nature.
 Smell its fragrance, hear its sounds, look around.
 All this beauty is a veil between you and the Beyond.
 But at the same time each smell, sound, ray of light is a tool of Beyond to interact with you.
 “Turn” towards Beyond, bow to It, say I know you are around, say I am asking to be with You, stay in this state of constant awareness in every place where you are, in every action that you do, and everything that you do will gradually align with humility, gratitude and caring.

+As you see, it is similar to the major religions because we have the idea that there is Something beyond the physical and we turn to it in a kind of prayer.
+This approach can also be scientific if in the end we discover through direct experience what we thought to exist.
+Therefore you can use the terminology and methods of the religion of your heritage.
+The focus should be not on the ritual actions but on the direct connection to the Beyond.

 This path requires the same prerequisites as the internal path regarding the body, income, simplicity of life, relations with people but instead of withdrawal as the practice for expanding the perception, this is a path of discovering the Beyond in the world around.

+Although everything around is the Beyond interacting with you, do not interpret anything.
+The world is too complex.
+Over time connections among events will become evident by themselves but even then do not fall into thinking, just acknowledge your current flash of understanding and move on.

+During a day, allocate times to interact with the Beyond.
+The best times are in the morning before you start the day, in the evening when you feel that it’s the time to wrap up, before starting a new activity and after ending it.
+The interaction is as I described above: mentally turn towards the Beyond, physically bow to It, express gratitude for at least one event, ask to be with It.

 TO BE CONTINUED